lyramakesmusic/sample-browser/README.md

 to run after first install, run `run.bat`. it will open localhost for you

-(other OSs: create a venv `python -m venv venv`, enter it, run `pip install flask laion_clap librosa numpy torch`, make sure the CUDA version of torch is installed, then run `python sound-similarity-browser.py` and go to http://localhost:5000/)
+(other OSs: create a venv `python -m venv venv`, enter it, run `pip install flask laion_clap librosa numpy torch`, make sure the CUDA version of torch is installed `pip install -U torch==2.4.0+cu121 torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121`, then run `python sound-similarity-browser.py` and go to http://localhost:5000/)

 ### Usage: